-The 2014 Scheme contains two sections, the main section and the 50/50 section.
+The Scheme contains two sections, the main section and the 50/50 section.
 Please see section 8 for more information about the two sections of the Scheme.

-A person cannot elect to join the 50/50 section of the Scheme before becoming a member of the main section of the 2014 Scheme.
-So, for example, a new starter with a contract of employment of three months or more could not opt for the 50/50 section before commencement of employment; but they could elect on or after starting.
+A person cannot elect to join the 50/50 section of the Scheme before becoming a member of the main section.
+So, for example, a new starter with a contract of employment of three months or more could not opt for the 50/50 section before they start their employment, but they could elect on or after starting.
 If they do so before the first payroll is closed, they can be brought into the 50/50 section from their first day of employment.

 The employer must notify the payroll administrator about the new member.
-The employer will need to confirm the relevant section, main or 50/50 and the appropriate contribution rate.
+The employer will need to confirm which section the member is in - main or 50/50 - and the appropriate contribution rate.
 It will not be necessary to inform payroll of the member's contribution rate if allocating a member to the appropriate band has been automated.
 The employer must also notify the LGPS administering authority about the new member.
 If the member has joined the 50/50 section, the administering authority may require a copy of the election to join the 50/50 section.